Musi95/GRID0/README.md

 1. Download the latest release from the **[sys-zerotier repository](https://github.com/redluigi323/sys-zerotier/)**.
 2. Extract the archive to the root of your SD card.
-4. Reboot into Atmosphère and verify connection status using the Tesla overlay menu.
+4. Reboot into Atmosphère and verify connection status using the Tesla (or Ultrahand) overlay menu.